Zero-For683/autopwn-yourself/README.md

 **Repeatable by:**
 Studying bug bounty writeups and PortSwigger Web Security Academy, then automating payload generation, fuzzing, or interaction.

 It will take a while to have a "stack" for each bug class.
-Until then the "stacks" will be fairly weak
+Until then the "stacks" will be fairly weak.

 ---

 ## Tool Rebuild Thursday

-**Focus:** Rebuild popular tools to understand their internals
+**Focus:** Rebuild popular tools to understand their internals from the original source.
-Clone tools you use (or rely on) and recreate key functionality.
+Clone tools you use (or rely on) and study them.

 **Examples:**
-- Rebuild part of ffuf to learn fuzzing
-- Clone CrackMapExec’s SMB login scanner
+- ffuf/feroxbuster/dirbuster
+- Netexec
-- Emulate impacket scripts
+- Impacket scripts
-- Reimplement `kerbrute` to brute-force usernames
+- `kerbrute`

 **Repeatable by:**
 Keeping a running list of tools you *use but don’t understand*.
-Pick one, dig into a feature, and rebuild it piece by piece.
+Pick one, dig into a feature, and rebuild/study it piece by piece.

-TL;DR - Today is the day to study others who are better and not be a skid blindly using tools we dont understand

 ---